Ole man had an avo today. Sheila bought it for him.

 Sheila worked at Fugitives Drift Lodge with David and Nicky Rattray for a while and met many interesting people and characters from all over the world.
 She should write about the weird folk she met – the judges and military men and colonial types and rich folk and historians and chief constables and all the other titles the Breetish Empire invented.

-While there, she organised for the five of us – her old Swanie family from Harrismith – to have a family weekend there with her as our guide.
-One afternoon she took us out to the Isandlwana battlefield in a Landrover and got lost.
+While there, she organised for the five of us – her old Swanie ‘nuclear family unit’ from Harrismith in the sixties – to have a family weekend there with her – the youngest child – as our guide.
+One afternoon she took us out to the Isandlwana battlefield in a Landrover and got lost on an off-road excursion.
 Her sense of direction was imperfect, but she was unfazed and soldiered on like a lost Pom fleeing a battlefield.
 She had the Buffalo River on her left (or was it right?) and was headed in a direction she thought might get us somewhere sometime.
-Don’t panic.
+Like Douglas Adams wandering around at the end of the Universe, she was in Don’t Panic mode.

 – start of the fugitives trail at isandlwana –

-So we’re bouncing over the veld, Sheila driving the ponderous old Defender, and our 85yr-old ‘ole man’ sitting in the back getting fidgety.
+So we’re bouncing over the veld, Sheila driving the ponderous old Defender, and our 85yr-old ‘ole man’ uncharacteristically sitting in the back, getting fidgety.

 After a while the bouncing got to his ancient bones and he groaned and – forsaking the old stiff upper lip – moaned about the bumpiness – sort of a geriatric ‘Are we there yet?’